-At least one first aid kit must be maintained on the premises of the family day care home at all times and on activities away from the home.
-The first aid kit shall be accessible to the operator and kept out of the reach of children.
+At least one first aid kit must be maintained on the premises of the home at all times and on activities away from the home.
+The first aid kit shall be kept out of the reach of children and must be accessible to the operator and substitute.
+First aid kits or supplies must be restocked after each use.
 The kit must be clearly labeled "First Aid" and must, at a minimum, include:

-- A. Liquid Soap and/or hand sanitizer (to be used with supervision if hands are not visibly soiled and if no water is present),

-- B. Adhesive bandages,
+- A. Soap and hand sanitizer (to be used with supervision if hands are not visibly soiled and if no water is present), - B. Adhesive bandages,

 - C. Disposable non-porous gloves,

 - D. Cotton balls or applicators,

 - E. Sterile gauze pads or rolls,

 - F. Adhesive tape,

 - G. Digital thermometer,

 - H. Tweezers,

 - I. Pre-moistened wipes,

 - J. Scissors,

 - K. Bottled water (for cleaning wounds or eyes), and

 - L. A current resource guide on first aid and CPR procedures.